NZ Certificate in Infrastructure Works (Level 3)

 Outline

-• Plant and equipment maintenance and operation
+• Pipeline construction and maintenance

 You are welcome to make an appointment to talk to a teaching staff member about this programme.

-Entry requirements
+Entry Requirements

-• Applicants must be employed within the infrastructure industry.
+Applicants must be employed in industry.

 If English is not your first language a level of English language fluency is required for the programme.
-This may be demonstrated through successful study of a programme in English, completion of a NZ Certificate in English Language Level 3, approved scores on IELTS tests (5.0 Academic with no band score lower than 5.0), completion of an EIT | Te Pūkenga assessment.
+This may be demonstrated through successful study of a programme in English, completion of a NZ Certificate in English Language Level 3, approved scores on IELTS tests (5.0 Academic with no band score lower than 5.0), completion of an EIT assessment.

-Entry with credit
+Entry with Credit

 If you wish to claim credit from previous studies or experiences, you can do so by applying for Cross Credit (CC) or Recognition of Prior Learning (RPL).